 I was so out of it that I don’t remember if the first time I really saw him was a picture my husband brought back, or if it was when they brought him back to try breastfeeding.

-Then breastfeeding didn’t go well at first.
+Breastfeeding didn’t go well at first.
 That was so hard for me, because I literally could not afford to formula feed.
 Breastfeeding HAD to work.
 But after supplementing, he wouldn’t latch.
 It was more than a week later when my pump died.
 I felt so defeated.
 But I had a follow-up appointment with a lactation consultant at the hospital, so we decided to give it one more go.
 And he latched.
 And things got better, then worse, then better, then worse.
-The cycle really never ends.

-Life went on and I haven’t experienced quite the same darkness since, but it’s still there.
+Life went on and I haven’t experienced quite the same darkness since, but it lingered for a long time.

 But when mommy is hurting for whatever reason, my 4-year-old boy will come to me and ask if a hug will make me happy.
 And it works.
 Not because of the hug itself, but because I must be doing something right to have such a sweet, empathetic, little boy.